How to Get Around Greece

 Most travelers rent cars either from Athens International Airport or the Athens city center.

-These locations have the largest inventory, which means better availability—especially for last-minute rentals.
 That said, I highly recommend reserving your car in advance, particularly during high season.

-Renting at Athens Airport
+Renting at the Athens Airport

-Athens Airport is the most convenient place to pick up a rental car, as you can drive off immediately upon arrival.
+The Athens Airport is the most convenient place to pick up a rental car, as you can drive off immediately upon arrival.
 There are three common pickup scenarios:

 - Inside the Arrivals Terminal